khalido/blog/content/post/techfugees_sydney_hackathon_2018.md

 - [Annie](https://twitter.com/annie_parker) introduced the hackathon as a means to bringing ppl together to solve problems.
 Tech ppl should and can contribute to issues - this is the fourth techfugee hackathon in Sydney.
 - NGO partners:
   - [SSI](https://www.ssi.org.au/) is the largest settlement ngo in Australia
-  - Starts works on torture and trauma
+  - [Startts](http://www.startts.org.au/) works on torture and trauma
 - pick a theme from out of 10, and think about how your product fits needs, who does it help, etc etc.
   - what problems do users face, why, and is this a problem or symptom?
   - is the problem actually solvable with your idea/proposal?